wkumari/draft-wkumari-opsawg-sdi/README.md

    use existing auto-install functionality.
-As an example, it performs DHCP Discovery until it gets a DHCP offer including DHCP option 66 (Server-Name) or 150 (TFTP server address), contacts the server listed in these DHCP options and downloads its config file.
+As an example, it performs DHCP Discovery until it gets a DHCP offer including DHCP option 66 (Server-Name) or 150 (TFTP server address), contacts the server listed in these DHCP options and downloads its configuration file.
    Note that this is existing functionality (for example, Cisco devices fetch the config file named by the Bootfile-Name DHCP option (67)).

-   After retrieving the config file, the device needs to determine if it is encrypted or not.
+   After retrieving the configuration file, the device needs to determine if it is encrypted or not.
 If it is not encrypted, the existing behavior is used.
 If the configuration is encrypted, the process continues as described in this document.
-The method used to determine if the config is encrypted or not is implementation dependent; there are a number of (obvious) options, including having a magic string in the
+The method used to determine if the configuration is encrypted or not is implementation dependent; there are a number of (obvious) options, including having